logo by Mrs. Brenda Ernzen, www.forevercleveronline.com

 Inquiring minds probably want to know how the heck you even begin the process of unburdening your life, weaning what you will keep, sell, donate, or give to certain people.
 Coming to terms with doing something crazy.

-Basically, don't keep calm and panic now.
+Basically, lose it and panic now.
 (If you're me.)

 1. Went through most all of our STUFF.
 Stuff, the five-letter word.
 Oh my god, people.
 It is staggering how much stuff we had.
 Simply.
 Staggering.
 I assure you, it was a huge relief to get rid of things we didn't need or use.
 There would be regrets for certain things later, very few certain things.
 Yes, selling the house and boat were intimidating and quite frankly cumbersome.
 But we did both.